Collapse of digital tax talks is ‘bad news’ for the Republic

 Nearly 140 countries are involved in the talks organised by the OECD on the first major rewrite of global tax rules in a generation to bring them up to date for the digital era.

-US treasury secretary Steven Mnuchin this week warned four European ministers that discussions on a new tax framework had reached an “impasse”.
-In a letter seen by the Financial Times, Mr Mnuchin said the US was unable to agree even on an interim basis changes to global taxation law that would affect tech giants such as Apple, Google and Facebook.
+US treasury secretary Steven Mnuchin this week warned four European ministers that discussions on a new tax framework had reached an “impasse” with the US unable to agree even on an interim basis changes to global taxation law that would affect tech giants such as Apple, Google and Facebook.

 The Republic has traditionally supported an OECD-led approach inclusive of the US, with experts warning that the imposition of an EU-wide digital tax US technology giants has the potential to reduce Ireland’s corporate tax take.